ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

-In addition to contextual information, the team will also focus on extracting the descriptions of model-relevant equations and their variables found in the scientific literature which typically occur in the immediate vicinity of the presentation of the equations themselves.
+In addition to contextual information, the team will also focus on extracting the descriptions of model-relevant equations and their variables found in the scientific literature, which typically occur in the immediate vicinity of the presentation of the equations themselves.
 However, during the conversion from PDF to text, information about the original _location_ of a given span of text is lost.
 For this reason, in